 (commercial voice over): In our possible world - according to statistics, four out of five zombies suffer from real (but un-painful) hemorroids.
-Do not be embarrassed totin' 'round that 'roid ring anymore!
+Don't be embarrassed totin' 'round that 'roid ring anymore!
 Use Preparation Z, the anti-hemorroid ointment specially formulated for us zombies!
 The "Z" means zero swelling.
 Get yers' today!
-That's Preparation Z, available at fine zombie-marts everywhere...
+That's Preparation Z, available at fine, zombie-marts everywhere.

-zombie: Locating a voice of reason in our possible world was quite a pointless adventure.
-So, we sent out to the great beyond for Bertrand Russell.
-Tonight, I shall be grilling the Lord on this crucial matter of ontological refutation; that is, the view that something said to exist in the world need not exist in the world for the view to be held true.
+zombie: Locating a voice of reason in our possible world was a pointless adventure.
+So, we sent-out to the great beyond for Bertrand Russell.
+Tonight, I'll be grilling the Lord on the crucial matter of ontological refutation; that is, the view that something said to exist in the world need not exist in the world for the view to be held as true.
 Lord, could you expound on this?

 zombie: Astounding!
-You were a chronicler of the history of Philosophy, diagnosing the major illness of modern philosophy as the "subjective madness" introduced by Descartes.
-Does the "counter-realism" tie in somehow?
+You - famously - chronicled the history of Western Philosophy, diagnosing the major illness of modern philosophy as the "subjective madness" introduced by Descartes.
+Does the "counter-realism" tie-in - somehow?

 Russell: No!
-Compared to counter-realism, even dogmatically doubting one's own existence is downright sane!
+Compared to counter-realism, even attempting to dogmatically doubt one's own existence is downright sane!

-zombie: Should we not just allow geologists the final say on the "question" as to whether rocks contain "intentional components" and "mime" ability in them and chemists on the "question" as to whether mercury-containing thermostats have these properties in them?
+zombie: Should we not just allow geologists the final-say on the "question" as to whether rocks contain "intentional components" and "mime" ability in them and chemists on the "question" as to whether mercury-containing thermostats incorporate these properties in them?

 zombie: For the first time, I begin to grasp why we zombies are objects of a warped fascination to certain people on a Myspace group.
 Because we are unreal!
-That is the nexus we have been struggling to find up here in our possible world.
+That's the nexus we have been struggling to locate up here in our possible world.
 Could you sum-up this counter-realism for the lay-zombie?

 Russell (pensive): Well, should a person make a claim about something happening in the world, the claim is true, if only if, the something does not happen in the world.
-For example, the "intentional components" and "mime" behavior on the part of CDs are said to exist - despite their not existing.
-The traits of "intentional components" and "mime" concerning imaginary zombies are doubly true - because neither the traits nor the bearers of them exist.
+For example, the "intentional components" and "mime" behavior on the part of CDs are sworn to be true - despite their not existing.
+The traits of "intentional components" and "mime" concerning imaginary zombies are doubly true - because neither the traits nor their bearers exist.

 zombie (assuming the demeanor of a prosecutor): I accuse you, Plato.
 There are people back in the real world who actually give a shit about us zombies.
 They meditate on our primal perfection, hoping for a sign of truth to show them the truth about themselves.
 The word on the zombie-street is that you, Plato, are responsible for originating this lunacy.